Trump absent as 2024 Iowa GOP caucus train begins to roll - ExBulletin

 In October, 57% of Republicans in Iowa said they hoped Trump would decide to run in 2024, according to a Des Moines Register/Mediacom Iowa poll, while 33% said they hoped he wouldn’t. wouldn’t and 10% said they weren’t sure.

-Of course, there is a contingent that will support him no matter what,” said Iowa Republican National Committee Member Steve Scheffler.
-But there are a growing number of people who want to kick the tires before making a decision.
-This is what gives others an open door.
+Of course, there is a contingent that will support him regardless, said Iowa Republican National Committee member Steve Scheffler.
+But there are more and more people who want to kick the tires before making a decision.
+This is what opens the door to others.

 |